VituixCAD version 2.0

 - Adjustable targets:

-- Tilting straight line for total SPL, adjusted by Shift + mouse drag
+- Tilting straight target line for total SPL, adjusted by Shift + mouse drag

-- Target curve for axial response of driver, adjusted from Optimizer window
+- Target curve for axial response of driver, adjusted or loaded from Optimizer window

 - Power & DI